Integrative Health (IH)

 Course will examine the contributions Native Americans have made in the area of natural healing and explore the historical and philosophical perspective of Native American culture and their beliefs concerning their relationship to the environment and the animal kingdom.

 Course will include discussion, lecture, and selected readings in areas of integrative health that are not offered as formal course offerings during the year.
 Different topics are offered each semester.
 Course may be offered for 1 to 3 credits.
-Students may repeat IH350 when a topic they have not taken before is offered
+Students may repeat IH350 when a topic they have not taken before is offered.
+This course is cross-listed with HH570.

 Build upon the theoretical foundations and conceptual framework of Health and Wellness Coaching gained through IH305, this course focuses on practicing skills necessary for Health and Wellness Coaching.
 Learners will use this course to prepare themselves to have their field experience (IH405).
 Emphasis is placed on ethical practice, effective communication with the client and health care professionals, Health and Wellness Coach competency.
 A Health Coaching competency list will be used to practice and self-assess each skill during the course.